Loading...

 Library, The Red House, Aldeburgh

-Have you ever wondered what work goes on behind the scenes at The Red House?
-Get an inside view of the spaces not usually open to the public, and meet the dedicated team responsible for Benjamin Britten and Peter Pears’ beloved home.
+During the 76th Aldeburgh Festival, get an inside view of the spaces not usually open to the public, and meet the dedicated team responsible for Benjamin Britten and Peter Pears’ beloved home.